 (Note: Pixie Dust Paint Company is not paying me to promote their product, I’m simply sharing this tip with my readers!)

 I’ll admit that as I was working on this piece I became a little stumped and it definitely had an ugly phase.
 (Most of my pieces do get ugly before they get pretty.)
 So I consulted with mentor and interior designer Maria Revollo for some advice.
 She suggested trying to create some contrast on the top of the base and gave me a few tips.
 I love the end result of her suggestion so much!

 I decided it also needed some heavy distressing in random areas on the rest of the piece and really love how the wood shows through in places.
 Annie Sloan Dark Wax was added for an antiquing effect.

 Thanks for stopping by!
 And here’s hoping your holiday planning and entertaining go off without a hitch! 😉

 Update: I now use mostly paints from Heirloom Traditions.
 They have a huge line of colors to choose from and I can find almost any color I need.
-Check out the line of paints on my website here.
+Check out the line of paints on Amazon here.